 CONFIDENT PRAYERS: USING SCRIPTURE TO PRAY FOR YOUR CHILDREN

+Do you want to pray confident prayers for your children?
 Creating a Christ-centered culture in your home begins with PRAYER.
 What kinds of prayers do you pray for your children?
 Is it a challenge to know how to pray?
 How often do we pray for the physical and emotional needs of our children, while forgetting to pray for the condition of their hearts?

-My free ebook, CONFIDENT PRAYERS, contains 10 scripture-based prayers that will help you use the actual words of the Bible to pray for your children.
+My free ebook, Confident Prayers, contains 10 scripture-based prayers that will help you use the actual words of the Bible to pray for your children.